Energetic, action-packed West End plays and theatre experiences

 Agatha Christie’s murder mystery continues to intrigue West End audiences over 60 years since it was first performed.
 As five guests arrive at a country hotel to find out they’re trapped with a killer in their midst, it’s up to them to find out who the murderer is.
 With theatregoers sworn to secrecy about the killer’s identity, it’s up to you to solve the case and see The Mousetrap, a legendary piece of theatre history in the heart of central London.

 The Great Gatsby

-Attend the most fabulous, action-packed party at The Great Gatsby, playing at a purpose-built location in London.
+Action-packed West End plays don’t come more glamourous than The Great Gatsby, playing at a purpose-built location in London.
 In an immersive, theatrical experience, join Jay Gatsby, Daisy and your favourite characters from the seminal classic as the story is brought to life with audience members at the heart of the action.
 With the sounds of the roaring twenties echoing around the rooms, as well as free-flowing alcohol, you’ll want to slip on your fanciest outfit and head to the party that’s got everyone talking.

 The Comedy About a Bank Robbery

 Set in 1958 at Minneapolis City Bank, the colleagues have been left with a diamond in their possession, but can anyone be trusted?
 As identities are mistaken, people fall in love with one another and plenty of hidden agendas to contend with, trying to keep track of the jewel’s whereabouts proves tricky.
 Asserting Mischief Theatre’s dominance in the West End, The Comedy About a Bank Robbery continues to have audiences bound in fits of laughter.